As soon as you find out you’re pregnant, it’s important to book in with the NHS, so you can receive free maternity care during your pregnancy.

 Book at your local Children’s Centre

-- Contact your local Children’s Centre (England only) and ask to speak to a midwife to find out if you can arrange care through them.
-Be aware that midwives may only be available at certain times at Children’s Centres.
+If you live in England, you can contact your local Children’s Centre and ask to speak to a midwife to find out if you can arrange care through them.
+Be aware that midwives may only be available at Children’s Centres at certain times.

 - In some areas, free care is available on the NHS provided by non-NHS midwives.
 Read about care from non-NHS midwives.